 Issues to be explored include the roles of LE and PH various areas important to public health such as mental health, alcohol and drugs, disaster management, violence prevention (especially domestic violence) and infectious disease.
 The analysis explores collaborative opportunities and the principles of partnership between the two sectors, and the related implications for the governance and resourcing of these issues at local, national and international levels.
 Ultimately this subject highlights that through better understanding of sectoral roles, and through a commitment to partnership, the management of complex social and public health issues can be more effectively handled.

-The delivery of the subject will include field visits as well as presentations from police, public health experts and police/public health partnership teams.
+The delivery of the subject will include presentations from police, public health experts and police/public health partnership teams.